 Fees are charged to cover the District’s cost for reviewing applications, issuing permits and ensuring compliance.
 Different fees apply to different types of permits and equipment.
-These fees are described below and listed in full on our Fee Table.
+These fees are described below and listed in full on our Master Fee Schedule.

 Application and Initial Permit Fee

 This fee is based on the number and type of equipment proposed, and covers the technical processing of the ATC application and the first year of operation.
 For complex projects the fees may be increased to cover the actual time spent evaluating the application and issuing the permit.